citizenlabsgr/homepage/content/blog/2018-01-24_priorities.md

 include_footer: true
 tags: [civic tech,citizen labs]
 title: "2018 Opportunities"
+description: "A look back at accomplishments from 2017." type : "blog"
 ---

 2017 was an exciting year for Citizen Labs.
 We grew as an organization, spending a great deal of energy in creating a strong foundation that can deliver on our mission.